 • GME Resident

-Dr. Harpole attended medical school at the University of Kentucky.
-Dr. Harpole completed his intern year with the Department of Ophthalmology at the University of Kentucky College of Medicine as part of the integrated internship.
+Dr. Avaylon attended medical school at the California Northstate University, College of Medicine.
+Dr. Avaylon completed his intern year with the Department of Ophthalmology at the University of Kentucky College of Medicine as part of the integrated internship.

 Positions Held: